107 Comments

 Writing is a cry for self.

-Jennifer A. Weigand, Writer's avatar
+Jennifer A. Weigand, Author's avatar

 Your departed soul is a light bent and fractured through a prism, the rainbow shards pinwheeling on my wall, until I step into the light and they dance atop my heart.